 "If you believe that," Sadie said.
 "If in your heart of hearts you truly believe that, then carry on as you were.
 Stand back and let her do as she will."

 Wellsey slumped and ran his hand over his bald head.
 There had been a time in his life when he'd been convinced that he would die young.
-It was sort of a relief, the thought that he might be gone before he ever had to worry about responsibilities.
+It was sort of a relief, the thought that he might be gone before he ever had to worry about responsibilities or the long-term consequences of actions.
 Stubbornly, though, he'd survived.
 He had a responsibility to Fiona.
 Not a contractual or a legal responsibility.
 It was the other sort of responsibility, and that was the worst sort of all.

 He looked up to talk to Sadie, but she was walking away.
 She had a stiff walk, like a wind-up toy.
 Perhaps there was something wrong with her knees.